-September 26, 2015 is The 10th Annual Indiana Vision Expo, held annually at the Indiana State Library, connects people with vision loss and their families and friends to assistive technology vendors and low-vision service providers.
+The Indiana Vision Expo, held annually at the Indiana State Library, connects people with vision loss and their families and friends to assistive technology vendors and low-vision service providers.
 For more information please visit: http://indianavisionexpo.library.in.gov/

 Blind and Visually Impaired Services of Indiana has compiled a list of additional resources that you may find helpful.
 Please browse the list for additional information on any of the following topics: